 Bitmoji: Users who have downloaded and installed the Bitmoji app and created an avatar can link their account to Snapchat.
 Bitmoji was acquired by Snapchat and is designed to enhance Snapchat user interaction

-Chat: Pretty self-explanatory, app’s messaging feature allowing friends to chat, start live video call, share snaps, and send Bitmoji stickers and money
+Chat: Pretty self-explanatory, app’s messaging feature allowing friends to chat, start a live video call, share snaps, and send Bitmoji stickers and money

 Snapchatter: Rarely used now, refers to a Snapchat user